 Dividends declared by a Zimbabwean company to a non-resident holding company will be subject to non-resident shareholders tax (NRST), a WHT.
 NRST is payable at a rate of 15% unless treaty relief is available.
 Dividends from companies listed on the Zimbabwe Stock Exchange have a rate of 10%.
-NRST is payable within ten days after declaration of the dividend.
+NRST is payable within thirty days after declaration of the dividend.

 WHT of 15%, calculated on the gross amount of interest, is payable on interest accruing to any person resident in Zimbabwe.
 This applies to interest arising from a registered banking institution or unit trust scheme.
 The tax withheld is a final tax, and the financial institution is responsible to withhold the tax.

 Non-resident investors, however, are currently exempt from any WHT on interest.